neicnordic/neic-sda/docs/structure.md

 ### Federated vs stand-alone

-In a Federated setup, the Local EGA archive node setup locally need to exchange status updates with the Central EGA in a synchronized manner to basically orchestrate two parallel processes
+In a Federated setup, the `FederatedEGA` archive node setup locally need to exchange status updates with the `CentralEGA` in a synchronized manner to basically orchestrate two parallel processes

 1. The multi-step process of uploading and safely archiving encrypted files holding both sensitive phenome and genome data.

-2. The process of the Submitter annotating the archived data in an online portal at Central EGA, resulting in assigned accession numbers for items such as DataSet, Study, Files etc.
+2. The process of the Submitter annotating the archived data in an online portal at `CentralEGA`, resulting in assigned accession numbers for items such as DataSet, Study, Files etc.

 In a stand-alone setup, the deployed service has less remote synchronisation to worry about, but on the other hand need more components to also handle annotations/meta-data locally, as well as to deal with identifiers etc.